Montserrat-Anguera/escapegenecalculator/README.md

 ## Installation

-This package was created by running the following in an R terminal:
+Run the following in your R console.
+My machine is on R 4.2.2.

 ```R
 install.packages("devtools")